Beluguy/Beluguy/README.md

 ## Hello there,  I am Marcus 👋
 - 🏫 I am a 4th year Electrical Engineering student at [The University of British Columbia][1].
 I have worked at [Tenstorrent][2] as a package layout design intern (SI/PI & Layout), and UBC's [Power Electronics Systems and Informatics Laboratory][3] as an Undergrad Power Electronics Researcher.
-I am currently co-leading [UBC Rocket][4]'s (one of UBC's engineering design teams) Avionics Hardware Team and Thrust Vectoring Rocket project.
+I have also co-led [UBC Rocket][4]'s (one of UBC's engineering design teams) Avionics Hardware Team and Thrust Vectoring Rocket project.

 - ⚡ I am passionate about electronics and computers
 - 😃 I like to build & fly FPV drones and play table tennis